grant-olson/grant-olson.github.io/_drafts/magloop.md

 <a href='/assets/img/magloop/4ft_loop.jpg'><img
 src='/assets/img/magloop/thumbs/4ft_loop.jpg' width='100%'  /></a>

-I finally built my own MagLoop and wanted to take a moment to share everything I learned on the project.
+I finally built my own MagLoop and wanted to share plans, build tips, theory, and performance with everyone else who is thinking about trying to make one.

 The design is moderately portable and defaults to a 4 foot diameter loop.
 In addition, the loop can be swapped out for a smaller 2 foot